 When an older adult can’t safely live on their own, they need to consider alternative senior housing options.
 Oftentimes, that means moving into a long-term care facility.

 One assisted living alternative you might not have heard of is a tiny home you can install in your own backyard.
-Today, lots of folks have coined the term “Granny Pod” to describe these small homes, and this term has stuck around despite the stereotypical description.
+Today, many folks have coined the term “Granny Pod” to describe these small homes, and it has stuck around despite the stereotypical connotation.

 A granny pod is a small modular home installed in your backyard for an aging relative.
 The concept and nickname started in Australia in the 1970s.

-Granny pods are essentially “tiny homes”, which generally range from around 250 to 900 square feet.
+Granny pods are essentially “tiny homes” that generally range from 250 to 900 square feet.
 They include essential amenities like a comfortable living area, a bedroom, a bathroom, and a small kitchen.

-The idea is that these tiny homes allow older adults to stay connected with their family and receive assistance when they need it in real-time.
-The nice thing about these “Granny Pods” is that they provide seniors and their adult children with privacy and their own living space, which can be ideal for all.
+The idea is that these tiny homes allow older adults to stay connected with their families and receive real-time assistance when needed.
+The nice thing about these “Granny Pods” is that they provide aging adults with privacy, safety, and their own living space, which can be ideal for concerned children of aging parents.

 Who Builds “Granny Pods”?